E1eveNn/shinnosuke-gpu/README.md

 5. Several basic networks Examples
 6. Sequential model and Functional model are implemented
 7. Autograd is supported
+8. training is conducted on forward graph and backward graph

 ## Installation
 Using pip: